facebook/fbthrift/thrift/doc/features/any.md

 The Type Registry is a crucial component in the deserialization process of user-defined types stored in `AnyStruct`.
 It maintains a mapping from the universal name (stored in the `type` field) to its native generated type.
 This mapping allows the deserialization process to correctly interpret the data stored in AnyStruct and convert it back into its original user-defined type.
 The Thrift generated structs, which have a universal name provided, are registered in the TypeRegistry as part of the initialization code.

 :::note
 Type Registry is available in C++, Hack, Python and Java.
-In C++, you need to add a compiler option `any` in order to generate intialization code to register Thrift types.
+In C++, you need to add a compiler option `any` in order to generate initialization code to register Thrift types.
 :::

 ### Protocol